axibase/axibase-charts/external/highcharts_widget.md

 ## Create Portal

-Create a portal in ATSD and include a `page` widget with the `url` setting referencing the HTML file as follows:
+Create a portal in ATSD and include a `page` widget with the URL setting referencing the HTML file:

 ```ls
   [widget]